bloominstituteoftechnology/React-Todo/README.md

 ### Task 1: Set-up

 - Fork and clone this project and cd into your cloned version.
+- Create a new branch to work on
 - `npm install` will pull in all the node_modules you need.
 - `npm start` will start a development server on your `http://localhost:3000`.
   - If npm asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
 This simply means you have a development server up and running on that port already.

+- To turn in your project:
+  - Go to the repo in GitHub
+  - Make sure you are looking at base of the repo, and that the branch is set to your development branch
+  - Copy the url
+  - Paste the url into Canvas

 ### Task 2a: MVP